Pranayinfo/k8s-assignment/readme.md

 ## Task

-Convert the Given Docker Compose file to a Kubernetes Deployment on GKE.
+Convert the Given Docker Compose file to a Kubernetes Deployment on GKE Standard.

 Ensure a persistent storage solution for postgres data, every other service can be stateless.